w3c/wai-curricula/content/designer/images-and-graphics.md

 Courses based on this module should:

-* explain strategies that people with disabilities use to interact with images
+* explain strategies that people with disabilities use to access information contained in images
-* explain accessibility requirements related to images and graphics, such as text alternatives, text descriptions, or contrast ratios
+* explain accessibility requirements related to images and graphics, such as text alternatives, text descriptions, and contrast ratios

 ## Learning Outcomes for Module